Canterbury rescue helicopter sees 40% rise in mission numbers

 "We are very grateful for the long-standing support of Westpac and all our fundraising community, many of whom are former patients," she says.

-In trauma cases, such as road accidents and medical emergencies, getting emergency treatment to a patient within 60 minutes of an incident increases the patient's chance of making a full recovery by over 80%, she said.
+In trauma cases, such as road accidents and medical emergencies, getting emergency treatment to a patient within 60 minutes of an incident increases the patient's chance of making a full recovery by over 80 per cent, she said.

 "In remote and hard-to-reach areas, the rescue helicopter service can mean the difference between life and death."